merlresearch/anomaly-score-normalization/README.md

 - `model`: The embedding model being used.
 Based on the notation used in the paper, the following options are provided:
   - `direct-act`: an embedding model based on spectral features trained from scratch with an auxiliary classification task
+  - `STFT-raw`: using the temporal mean of spectrograms without any additional training
   - `openL3-act`: an embedding model based on pre-trained openL3 embeddings trained with an auxiliary classification task
   - `openL3-raw`: an embedding model based on pre-trained openL3 embeddings without any additional training
   - `BEATs-act`: an embedding model based on pre-trained BEATs embeddings trained with an auxiliary classification task
   - `BEATs-raw`: an embedding model based on pre-trained BEATs embeddings without any additional training
+  - `EAT-raw`: an embedding model based on pre-trained EAT embeddings without any additional training

   - Note: Using BEATs embeddings requires a [pre-trained BEATs model](https://onedrive.live.com/?authkey=%21ACVDQ8YOHlNK%5Frw&id=6B83B49411CA81A7%2125969&cid=6B83B49411CA81A7&parId=root&parQt=sharedby&o=OneUp) in the main folder.
 A list of alternative BEATs models can be found here: https://github.com/Phuriches/GenRepASD/tree/main/beats

+- `norm_type`: The type of local density-based score normalization to be applied.
+The following options are available:
+   - `None`: no normalization
+   - `ratio`: the proposed normalization based on dividing by the local density estimate
+   - `difference`: the proposed normalization based on subtracting the local density estimate
+   - `LOF`: LOF-based normalization (requires setting a value for `K` via `norm_param`)

 - `norm_param` is the hyperparameter used for the optional normalization of the anomaly scores and can be one of the following:
-   - omit this parameter: No normalization is applied.
+   - `None`: No normalization is applied.
    - `K` (int): K-NN based normalization where `K` equals the provided value is applied.
 Example: `16`
    - `r` (float): GWRP-based normalization where `r` equals the provided value is applied.
 Example: `0.9`

+- `source_K_means`: Whether to apply k-means on the source domain to replace the original reference samples on the source domain.
+Can be either:
+   - `None`: all reference samples are used
+   - `K` (int): number of means for k-Means

+- `standardize` (Boolean): Whether domain-wise standardization based on the test set is applied to the scores.

+- `smote` (Boolean): Whether SMOTE is applied to generate additional reference samples.

 - `dataset_path` should be a path to a DCASE ASD dataset, e.g., `./DCASE2023_dataset/`.

-- `edition`: The edition of the DCASE ASD dataset to be used, e.g., `DCASE2020`, `DCASE2023` or `DCASE2024`.
+- `edition`: The edition of the DCASE ASD dataset to be used, i.e., `DCASE2020`, `DCASE2022`, `DCASE2023`, `DCASE2024`, or `DCASE2025`.

 - `eval_metrics`: The user can choose between `official` and `simple` evaluation metrics when computing the performance:
   - `official`: use the normal test samples of a particular domain and all anomalous test samples of the source and target domain when computing a domain-specific AUC score.
 This is the same evaluation metric as used in the DCASE challenge.